biosustain/dsp_WorkShop_DataVizR/README.md

 1. Register at this link to access the cloud environment:
    [Posit Cloud Workspace](https://posit.cloud/spaces/584455/join?access_code=jZ5MoyyeNTDjZW_7HNZpmSPkJmJujRPE0afYWCeL)

+2. Once logged in, **accept to join the workspace**.
+After that, you'll see the workspace called `Workshop_DataViz_R_DTU_2024`; click to enter and go to the following `Introduction`

-2. Once logged in, open the `01_workshop_codes.html` file from the provided workspace in your favorite browser (preferable google chrome).
+3. In the bottom right menu, open the `01_workshop_codes.html` file from the provided workspace in your favorite browser (preferable Google Chrome).

-3. Read in the HTML file to understand the workshop.
+4. Read in the HTML file to understand the workshop.

-4. Open the `01_workshop_codes.Rmd` file from the provided workspace and wait for instructions.
+5. Open the `01_workshop_codes.Rmd` file from the provided workspace and wait for instructions.

 ---
 ## **Option 2: Run Locally**